 18. Crown Jewel with Red Roses

-This ink depicts a crown jewel or a crowned jewel, depending on the way you look at it.
+As a stylish bicep tattoo, this ink depicts a crown jewel or a crowned jewel, depending on the way you look at it.
 The color design is ripe with symbolism.
-Be sure to choose a tattoo artist that’s mastered realism, as this body art requires careful shading and colorwork.
+Be sure to choose a tattoo artist that’s mastered realism, as this body art crown tattooed on the body requires careful shading and colorwork.
 We know one thing for sure; this is a look fit for a king.

 19. Royal Descendants Remembrance Art